Quickly create your Connecticut Health Care Directive and Living Will

 For Two People

-- Free changes and revisions to your wills for a full year after purchase
+- Free changes and revisions to your will for up to one full year after purchase

-Health Care Directive & Living Will + Financial Power of Attorney
+Living Will + Power of Attorney

 - Free HIPAA release form

-- Free changes and revisions to your document for a full year after purchase
+- Free changes and revisions to your document for up to a full year after purchase

-- Create a power of attorney that’s customized to your wishes and your state’s laws
+- A power of attorney that’s tailored to your needs

-Last Will and Testament + Financial Power of Attorney
+Last Will and Testament + Power of Attorney

 For One Person

-- Create a last will and testament that’s customized to your wishes and your state’s laws
+- A last will and testament that’s customized to your wishes

-- Free changes and revisions to your will for a full year after purchase
+- Free changes and revisions to your will for up to one full year after purchase

 - Free HIPAA release form

-- Free changes and revisions to your document for a full year after purchase
+- Free changes and revisions to your document for up to a full year after purchase

-Health Care Directive & Living Will + Financial Power of Attorney
+Living Will + Power of Attorney

 - Free HIPAA release form

-- Free changes and revisions to your document for a full year after purchase
+- Free changes and revisions to your document for up to a full year after purchase

-- Create an attorney-approved power of attorney that’s customized to your wishes and your state’s laws
+- A power of attorney that’s tailored to your needs

-Last Will and Testament + Financial Power of Attorney
+Last Will and Testament + Power of Attorney

 For Two People

-- Free changes and revisions to your wills for a full year after purchase
+- Free changes and revisions to your will for up to one full year after purchase

 - Free HIPAA release form

-- Free changes and revisions to your document for a full year after purchase
+- Free changes and revisions to your document for up to a full year after purchase

-Reliable Connecticut Living Wills done fast
+Reliable Connecticut living wills done fast

 Click on the links below to jump down the page:

-Health Care Directive & Living Will
+Living Will

 For One Person

-A do-it-yourself health care directive & living will that’s easy to personalize.
+A do-it-yourself living will that’s easy to personalize.

 BEST VALUE